ChirayuDodiya/Sign-Language-To-Text-Convertor-for-Speech-Impaired/README.md

 - **How It Works**:
   1. Once you have collected sufficient data, export it from `collect.py`.
   2. Upload the dataset to Teachable Machine.
-  3. Train the model using the uploaded data to recognize the ASL signs.
+  3. Train the model using the uploaded data to recognize the Sign Language.
   4. After training, export the model as a Keras model file (usually in `.h5` format).

 ### 3. Testing